Original air date: April 28, 2007

 - Captain Obvious: "They killed them, rather than let them live."

-- Continuity Nod: Although they don't use the terms "the Dalek/Human Factor", the plot concept of the Daleks wanting to imbue humans with the Dalek nature and the Doctor wanting to imbue Daleks with the human nature is very reminiscent of "The Evil of the Daleks".
+- Although they don't use the term "the Dalek/Human Factor", the plot concept of the Daleks wanting to imbue humans with Dalek nature and the Doctor wanting to imbue Daleks with human nature is reminiscent of "The Evil of the Daleks".

-- Driven to Suicide / Get It Over With / Suicide by Cop: The Doctor right after Solomon's death.
-He actually dares the Dalek that just killed Solomon to go ahead and kill him next... and there's absolutely nothing in the story or Tennant's performance to indicate that he's bluffing or has some kind of brilliant plan up his sleeve.
+- Driven to Suicide: The Doctor right after Solomon's death.
+He dares the Dalek that just killed Solomon to go ahead and kill him next... and there's absolutely nothing in the story or Tennant's performance to indicate that he's bluffing or has some kind of brilliant plan up his sleeve.
 It seems that watching a good man the Doctor had grown to like and respect get killed right after appealing to a better nature Daleks just don't have was the very last straw.
 Daleks just seem to bring out all the Doctor's darker emotions, even the ones that cloud his desire for self-preservation.

 - Foreshadowing: Less pertaining to the episode specifically and more to the series as a whole, "I am Dalek Sec, and you will obey me!"

-- Gossipy Hens: Thay and Caan discuss their doubts about Sec's new orders.
-Caan even checks to make sure no-one can hear them.
+- Gossipy Hens: Caan and Jast discuss their doubts about Sec's new orders.
+Thay even checks to make sure no one can hear them.

 - Heel–Face Turn: After becoming a Half-Human Hybrid, Dalek Sec changes his plans for Earth, and instead opts to recreate the Daleks all as half-humans instead of full Daleks in human form.
-He convinces the Doctor to prepare for the gamma storm that will give the new race life and pleads for use of his TARDIS to take them to a planet so they can begin anew.
-Sadly It doesn't work as Dalek Caan and the other two betray him at the last minute, switch the transformation to full Dalek and capture and kill Sec.
+He convinces the Doctor to prepare for the gamma storm that will give the new race life and the Doctor convinces him, rather than having the hybrid race supplant humans, to instead go to a planet so they can begin anew.
+Sadly, it doesn't work as Dalek Caan and the other two betray him at the last minute, switch the transformation to full Dalek and capture Sec.